lappis-unb/rasa-ptbr-boilerplate/README.md

 ## Deploy with Docker

 We have a Dockerfile that builds a lightweight image based in Linux Alpine with all the repository content so you can upload that image to a docker registry and deploy your chatbot from there.
+It is located on `docker` folder.

 You also can use `docker-compose.yml` file to load a local instance of Rocket.Chat, MongoDB and HubotNatural services, where you can change the parameters if you must.